zmarouf/git-references/linux-as-remote-git-server.md

 ## create a new remote only git repo

-To create a new repository named foo:
+To create a new repository named foo.git:

 ```
 cd /sccs/git
-mkdir foo
+mkdir foo.git
-cd foo
+cd foo.git
 git init --bare --shared=2664
 ```